googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 bounded.
 * PaintColrGlyph is bounded *if and only if* the color glyph definition for the referenced base glyph ID is bounded.
-* PaintTransform, PaintVarTransform, PaintTranslate, PaintVarTranslate, PaintRotate, PaintVarRotate, PaintSkew, and PaintVarSkew are bounded *if and only if* the referenced sub-graph is bounded.
+* Paint formats for transformations (PaintTransform, PaintVarTransform, PaintTranslate, PaintScale, etc.) are bounded *if and only if* the referenced sub-graph is bounded.
 * PaintComposite is either bounded or unbounded, according to the composite mode used and the boundedness of the referenced sub-graphs.
-See 5.7.11.2.5.12 for details.
+See 5.7.11.2.5.13 for details.

 Applications shall confirm that a color glyph definition is bounded, and shall